oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 * In **Select Alias** dropdown box, select the `TEST2` vector store table.
 You will see the rest of the fields of **Vector Store** menu automatically populated, since each of them represent a search parameter that could be used to select the vector store created.
 In this case, the alias is enough to determine what you are looking for but, from the other side, you have the evidence of the parameteres used to create the chunk and related embeddings vector.

-* Let's ask again the same questions to which the LLM has provided generic anwers since not related to the document loaded that the LLM ignored in its training or not enough addressed in the questions:
+* Let's ask again the same previous questions to which the LLM has provided generic answers since it's likely that the LLM didn't use during its training.
+Now, with the document loaded in the datastore selected, let's see the difference:

 ```
 Which kind of database you can use to run the Java Web example application?